reachaaut/reachaaut_website_source/content/resources/twitter.md

 A tweet can contain 280 characters - so your message needs to be brief but informative.
 For instance when tweeting about a new publication, it can be more fruitful to post a sentence representing your main findings rather than the more formal 'titel, journal outlet'-combination.
 Remember to save some characters for linking to relevant sources.

+If tweeting on a high content topic, you can create a thread of coupled tweets by tapping 'Continue Thread' and add to your last Tweet.

 If you are making short tweets you make it easier for your network to retweet.
 By tweeting regularly, you have a better opportunity to reach more followers and those who maybe missed your first tweets.

+At first you might not have much content to tweet yourself, but retweeting or citing tweets from others are also easy approaches to creating engagement and get a feel of the platform.

 ---